isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 ### Modules for Functional Skills

 **Marketing & Fundraising**
--   [Branding Non-Profit: A Introduction](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=branding+non-profit&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Branding Non-Profit: A Introduction (by SSI)

 Learners will gain a deeper understanding of branding and its importance for both new and more established non profits.